-Other titles by Matthew Reilly we have reviewed include The Four Legendary Kingdoms, The Great Zoo of China, Scarecrow and the Army of Thieves, The Five Greatest Warriors, The Six Sacred Stones and Seven Ancient Wonders.
+We have also reviewed many other Matthew Reilly books including The Four Legendary Kingdoms, The Great Zoo of China, Scarecrow and the Army of Thieves, The Five Greatest Warriors, The Six Sacred Stones and Seven Ancient Wonders.
 Although read prior to this website’s existence Hover Car Racer and my first ever Reilly title Ice Station are highly recommended also.

 This book completes my reading of Matthew Reilly’s Scarecrow Series and so counts towards my participation in the Finish That Series Challenge – 1st series completed.

 Other reviews of Hell IslandUpdated